Penarth: Town council

 The "Mother" of the Town Council, (the longest serving of the 16 councillors representing the town), is Cllr.
 Rhiannon Birch of the Cornerswell Ward and is currently leader of Penarth Town Council.
 The longest continuously serving member is Cllr Mark Wilson, who was first elected in 2004.
+There is currently a vacancy for a member to represent Plymouth Ward, the date of poll is 19 February.

 The present (2025/26) mayor is Cllr Emma Richards who represents the St Augustines Ward.